holgerbrandl/kalasim/docs/userguide/docs/component.md

 }
 ```

+The **process definition**s of the components in a simulation define its dynamics.
+Writing down the process definition is the key modelling task when using `kalasim`.

 Normally, the process will contain at least one [`yield`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence-scope/yield.html) statement.
-But that's not a requirement.
+By doing so, the component can hand-back control to the simulation engine at defined points when a component needs to wait.
 Typically, the user must not use `yield` directly, but rather the provided [process interaction](#process-interaction) methods.

-Creation and activation can be combined by making a new instance of the class:
+Creation and activation are by default combined when creating a new `Component` instance:

 ```kotlin
 val ship1 = Ship()